 The information in this release is accurate at the time of distribution but may be superseded or qualified by subsequent news releases.

-The information in this release is subject to the disclosure requirements of Lucara Diamond Corp. under the EU Market Abuse Regulation and the Securities Markets Act.
-This information was submitted for public release by the above person(s) on March 6, 2017 at 2:30 p.m.
+The information in this release is subject to the disclosure requirements of Lucara Diamond Corp. under the Swedish Securities Market Act and/or the Swedish Financial Instruments Trading Act.
+This information was publicly communicated on June 13, 2016 at 2:00 p.m.
 Pacific Time.

 CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS

 Certain of the statements made and contained herein and elsewhere constitute forward-looking statements as defined in applicable securities laws.
 Generally, these forward-looking statements can be identified by the use of forward-looking terminology such as "expects", "anticipates", "believes", "intends", "estimates", "potential", "possible" and similar expressions, or statements that events, conditions or results "will", "may", "could" or "should" occur or achieved.